Taylor Defense Firm

 Why is no one applying common sense?

-The Uniform Code of Military Justice is a harsh machine.
+The Uniform Code of Military Justice (UCMJ) is a harsh machine.
 An initial allegation or suspicion can quickly take on a life of its own.
 Why is that?
-You need to think about who is working in the legal office.
-Often times, these are people who go straight from home, to college, to law school, and then straight into the JAG Corps.
-That gives you a lot of academic experience, but not much real world experience.
-These officers make rank far more rapidly than other officers because of their law degrees, and at some point almost every JAG starts believing their own performance reports.
+To understand the why, you have to consider who is working in the legal office.
+Often, these are individuals who went straight from home to college, to law school, and then directly into the JAG Corps.
+While they possess academic credentials, they often lack real-world experience.
+Furthermore, these officers promote more rapidly than their officer peers due to their professional degrees, and over time, many JAGs begin to believe their own performance reports.

-Your average JAG officer spends anywhere from 2-4 years at the base legal office.
-So the officers who are making initial determinations, preparing your case for trial, and advising your leadership, typically have less than four years of experience.
-That is pretty chilling when you consider their decisions and guidance have such a tremendous impact on your life.
-Now every legal office is run by a Staff Judge Advocate, who guides and directs those younger officer.
-Maybe that SJA has litigation experience, or maybe they have spent most of their career in Contracts, or Operations, or some other specialty and they are in over their head when it comes to military justice.
-That is how you can get legal offices making mountains out of molehills.
-These aren't bad people, quite the contrary, but they don't necessarily have the experience required to make the best decisions.
-Everything that has led to their position throughout their career though will give them immense confidence that they are doing the right thing.
-These are often the people making decisions in your case.
+The average JAG officer spends only two to four years at a base legal office.
+This means the officers making initial determinations, preparing your case for trial, and advising your leadership typically have less than four years of experience.
+It is a chilling reality when you consider that their guidance has a tremendous impact on your life and career.
+While every legal office is overseen by a Staff Judge Advocate (SJA), that SJA’s background may be in Contracts, Operations, or another specialty rather than litigation.
+When an SJA is in over their head regarding military justice, the office begins making mountains out of molehills.
+These are not bad people, but they often lack the seasoning required to make the best decisions, despite having the immense confidence that their rank suggests.

 Detailed Military Counsel

-I cannot tell you how good of a litigator your detailed defense counsel is.
-I can tell you they do not have 20 years of experience.
-Realistically, every great litigator in the military ranks out of the courtroom, meaning instead of continuing to litigate, they grow into supervisory positions instead.
-You should consider this before you trust your entire fate to a detailed military counsel.
-They could be fantastic, or they could just be filled with self confidence.
+While I cannot speak to the specific skill level of your assigned counsel, I can tell you that they do not have twenty years of experience.
+In the military, most great litigators eventually rank out of the courtroom, moving into supervisory positions rather than continuing to try cases.
+You should consider this before trusting your entire fate to a detailed counsel who may be fantastic, or may simply be filled with unearned confidence.

-At the end of the day, you need to go with the attorney you think is best for you.
-Maybe you got lucky and got a great detailed military counsel.
-If you trust them, that is fantastic and I wish you good luck.
-If you have concerns, we are here to help.
-Your job, your livelihood, your future, and your pension are all at stake.
-Make sure you trust the attorney in your case.
+At the end of the day, you must choose the attorney you believe is best for you.
+If you have been assigned a great detailed military counsel and you trust them, I wish you the best of luck.
+But if you have concerns, we are here to help.
+Your job, your livelihood, your future, and your pension are all on the line.
+Make sure the person standing next to you is someone you trust implicitly.

 Courts-Martial

-Going to trial requires training and experience.
-It is not where amateurs thrive.
-Inexperienced litigators can succeed, but the odds are stacked against them.
-The question you need to ask yourself is whether you want to be the person they get experience on, or whether you want an experienced attorney already to put you in the best position possible.
+Success at trial requires specialized training and deep experience; it is not an environment where amateurs thrive.
+While inexperienced litigators can succeed, the odds are heavily stacked against them.
+You must ask yourself: do you want to be the case they practice on, or do you want an experienced attorney who is already prepared to put you in the best position possible?

 Article 15

-This is a huge decision, and you need an experienced attorney to help you understand your rights.
+This is a monumental decision.
+You need an experienced attorney to help you evaluate the evidence, assess the risks, and understand your rights before you sign.

 Discharge Boards